lorint/brick/README.md

     gem 'composite_primary_keys'

 and then bundle, and all should be well.

+When using really old versions of Rails there can be compatibility issues.
+In Rails 3.1 or older if you get the error `"time_zone.rb:270: circular argument reference - now (SyntaxError)"` then add this at the very top of your `application.rb` file:

+    require 'brick'

+And if you get string frozen errors under Ruby 2.7.8 or newer then try moving back to Ruby 2.6.10.

+If you get the error `"undefined method 'new' for BigDecimal:Class (NoMethodError)"` then try adding this as the last line in boot.rb:

+    require 'brick/compatibility'

 ---
 Every effort is given to maintain compatibility with the current version of the Rails ecosystem,